 The E-type’s specifications were impressive for its time — dual overhead cams, fully independent suspension, four-wheel disc brakes — but they were totally overshadowed by its startling good looks.
 We will cautiously suggest that it was not quite as jaw-droppingly voluptuous as the XK-SS, but the E-type was a true road car, which the fragile, aluminum-bodied SS really was not.
 The only production cars of the time that were even in the same league were true exotics like Aston Martin and Ferrari.

 The E-type’s performance was in keeping with its exotic looks.
 In March 1961, The Motor famously clocked an early fixed-head coupé at 150 mph (242 km/h), which a few years earlier would have been a respectable velocity for a pure racing car.
 Admittedly, their test car was not exactly stock, but any E-type in reasonable tune could do at least 135 mph (217 km/h), still very lofty territory at the time.
 Acceleration was similarly formidable, with 0-60 mph (0-97 km/h) in less than 7 seconds.
-If these figures do not impress today, it must be remembered that at the time, the typical British sedan needed at least twice that time to reach 60 mph and was hard pressed to exceed 90 mph (145 km/h).
+If these figures do not impress today, it must be remembered that at the time, the typical British sedan needed at least twice that time to reach 60 mph and was hard-pressed to exceed 90 mph (145 km/h).

 THE NEW SENSATION

 The E-type made its public debut at the Geneva auto show in March 1961.
 Its effect was galvanic, particularly for Britons.
 It was gorgeous, it was fast, and it had an enticing price tag.
 The E-type was actually cheaper than the XK150, with roadsters starting at £2,098 (with purchase tax), the fixed-head coupé at £2,196.
 (In the U.S., the roadster started at $5,595, the coupe $300 more.)
-That is around $40,000, adjusted for inflation, which put the E-Type within the reach of upper-middle-class buyers for whom an Aston Martin DB4 or a Ferrari 250 would only ever be a daydream.
+That is the equivalent of around $40,000 adjusted for inflation, which put the E-Type within the reach of upper-middle-class buyers for whom an Aston Martin DB4 or a Ferrari 250 would only ever be a daydream.
 For Great Britain, which had just opened its first modern motorway in 1959 and still had no national speed limits, the E-type seemed to herald the dawn of an exciting new era.

 Of course, it didn’t take long for the E-type’s flaws to make themselves known.
 Getting in and out over the intrusive sills was not a graceful operation, particularly in the low-slung coupe.
 Once you were inside, the early cars were desperately short of legroom, the seats were miserable, and ventilation was hopelessly inadequate.
 While fuel economy was quite good — up to 22 mpg U.S. (26.4 mpg in Imperial figures, 10.7 L/100 km) — the engine could ping on even super-premium fuel if it was in less-than-perfect tune.
-Oil consumption could be positively alarming; the factory called 500-800 miles per quart (800 to 1,300 km/L) normal.
+Oil consumption could be positively alarming; the factory regarded 500-800 miles per quart (800 to 1,300 km/L) as normal.
 The aerodynamic headlight covers looked good, but hampered the lights’ range.
 The brake booster was erratic and the best that could be said of the Moss four-speed transmission was that the engine’s torque obviated the need for frequent shifting.
 Moreover, like all Jaguars, flawless mechanical reliability was not among the E-type’s strengths.

 The factory addressed some of these problems — the seats, the legroom, the transmission — while others dogged the E-type throughout its run, but it never really seemed to matter.
 Demand wildly outpaced Jaguar’s ability to build the new car.
 In short order, there were lengthy waiting lists.
 Jaguar sold more than 12,000 E-types through 1963, but the car’s popularity is best revealed not by the sales figures, but by the fact that the factory turned down several offers to feature the E-type in film and television, because they didn’t need any additional publicity!
 (Contrary to legend, that was not why Roger Moore’s Simon Templar ended up driving a Volvo P1800 in the ITC version of The Saint; the producers of the series did try to obtain a Jaguar for the show, but they were after the new Mark X sedan, not the E-type.)
 More important to the factory were the brisk sales of the saloons, stimulated in no small way by the E-type’s popularity.